-HOU 10 Affordable 25 Housing In Settlements 25 Support We strongly support the affordable housing policy which meets the aims or RDS, SPPS, and the LDP of providing a mix of tenures, to meet need an create cohesive and balanced communities.
-We support the threshold of five or more dwelling units, or on a site of 0.5 hectares, or more and the proportion of a minimum 20% requirement of the housing units to be affordable housing.
+HOU 10 Affordable Housing In Settlements 25 Support We strongly support the affordable housing policy which meets the aims of the RDS, SPPS, and the LDP of providing a mix of tenures, to meet need and to create cohesive and balanced communities.
+We support the threshold of five or more dwelling units, or on a site of 0.8 hectares, or more and the proportion of a minimum 20% requirement of the housing units to be affordable housing.
 We believe this will address affordable housing need.
 As there is a high level of committed housing sites, we believe that the five unit threshold is appropriate to maximise the number of sites to which the policy can be applied.
 We support the delivery of affordable housing being secured by a Section 76 planning agreement.
-A planning agreement can include more detail, better ensuring the units are compliant with policy.
+A planning agreement can include more detail, bette ensuring the units are compliant with policy.
 We welcome a tenure blind approach to ensure the integration of market and affordable housing.
 This policy approach will help ensure mixed tenure development and sustainable communities.

-We disagree with the NIHE support of the threshold as set out in HOU10.
-Whilst we support the delivery of affordable homes in the Council Area, we would suggest that a similar policy to that used in the Northern Area Plan 2016 is adopted (i.e. provision of social housing directly linked to an identifying need).
-We disagree with the threshold of sites of more than 0.5ha or comprising 5 residential units or more should provide 20% affordable housing.
+We disagree with the NIHE support of the threshold approach set out in HOU10.
+Whilst we support the delivery of affordable homes in the Council Area and welcome the similar to the approach used in the Northern Area Plan 2016 in NIHE identifying need; we disagree with the threshold set that sites of more than 0.5ha or comprising 5 residential units or more should provide 20% affordable housing.
 We consider that the threshold for affordable housing should be introduced once the proposals meet or exceed the 'major residential development' threshold comprising 50 residential units or more or sites of 1ha of more.
 Setting the provision of affordable housing threshold to major developments is also an approach which has been widely used in England.